nixcloud/nixcloud-container/README.md

 * Easy to install

-    To set up your NixOS to run LXC-containers using `nixcloud-container` you simply have to set integrate 'nixcloud-containers' and configure it by adding `nixcloud.containers.enable = true;`
+    To set up your NixOS to run LXC-containers using `nixcloud-container` you simply have to set integrate 'nixcloud-containers' and configure it by adding `nixcloud.container.enable = true;`

 * Shared /nix/store